-Knowle KNOWIE edge and Understanding K1 Conduct a study into an aspect of practice drawing on insights at the forefront of research into post-comp pedagogy.
+Knowle edge and Understanding K1 Conduct a study into an aspect of practice drawing on insights at the forefront of research into p pedagogy.
 K2 Apply the skills of empirical enquiry to the practice of teaching, learning and assessment.
 K3 Demonstrate a detailed knowledge of core pedagogical practices and the complex relationship between tea learning and assessment.
-K4 Critically analyse a variety of conceptual frameworks associated with teaching, learning and assessment ac range of contexts.
-Cognit ive/Intellectual Skills C1 Draw on a coherent set of findings about teaching, learning and assessment in the education and training sect apply to a variety of practical situations.
-C2 Provide a balanced, logical and supported account of some of the major concepts and categories that have en from research on teaching, learning and assessment in a range of contexts.
-C3 Consider and evaluate alternative perspectives on how to provide high quality teaching, learning and asses and apply these concepts in a variety of practical situations.
+K4 Critically analyse a variety of conceptual frameworks associated with teaching, learning and assessment acr range of contexts.
+Cognit ve/Intellectual Skills C1 Draw on a coherent set of findings about teaching, learning and assessment in the education and training sector apply to a variety of practical situations.
+C2 Provide a balanced, logical and supported account of some of the major concepts and categories that have em from research on teaching, learning and assessment in a range of contexts.
+C3 Consider and evaluate alternative perspectives on how to provide high quality teaching, learning and assess and apply these concepts in a variety of practical situations.
 Practic al/Professional Skills P1 Operate within a complex professional context adhering to ethical constraints and using a wide range of va appropriate and innovative practitioner-based techniques.
-Demonstrate intellectual and professional autonomy drawing upon tacit knowledge and generating own answ aims to create a positive atmosphere that is rooted in experience and practice as well as offering critique of existing theories and methods.

-T1 Evaluate own learning and reflect systematically on performance updating action plan in response to developmen need.
+T1 Evaluate own learning and reflect systematically on performance updating action plan in response to development need.
 T2 Demonstrate employment potential and a realistic match between career aspirations and professional aptitude. Т3 Select and use a range of communication methods appropriate to the spirit of collaborative professionalism intellectual debate.